brimdata/zed/docs/tutorials/join.md

 As our prior examples all used `zq`, we used `file` in our `from()` block to pull our respective inputs from named file sources.
-However, if the inputs are stored in Pools in a Zed lake, the Pool names would instead be specified in the `from()` block.
+However, if the inputs are stored in pools in a Zed lake, the pool names would instead be specified in the `from()` block.

-Here we'll load our input data to Pools in a temporary Zed Lake, then execute our inner join using `zed query`.
+Here we'll load our input data to pools in a temporary Zed Lake, then execute our inner join using `zed query`.

-Notice that because we happened to use `-orderby` to sort our Pools by the same keys that we reference in our `join`, we did not need to use any explicit upstream `sort`.
+Notice that because we happened to use `-orderby` to sort our pools by the same keys that we reference in our `join`, we did not need to use any explicit upstream `sort`.